 The Company believes these results from the initial clinical data and ongoing in vitro studies are encouraging and suggest a favorable pharmacokinetic profile of EPI-7386 in patients.
 The Company believes the data demonstrate proof of concept by suggesting that EPI-7386, through its novel mechanism of action of targeting the N-terminal domain, may bypass the resistant mechanisms in at least a subset of mCRPC patients in whom the disease continues to remain ARdependent despite progression on current antiandrogen therapies.
 While early in the Phase 1 clinical study, the Company is encouraged to have seen early signs of biological activity and declining PSA levels in a multi-refractory patient at the initial 200 mg dose as presented at the February 11, 2021 ASCO-GU meeting.
 EPI-7386 continues to be safe, welltolerated, with generally good drug exposures, and adverse-events typical of those associated with antiandrogen therapy.
-Patients are currently being dosed at 600 mg, 800 mg, and 1,000 mg QD, with each of these dose levels being cleared as safe and tolerable.
-Given the favorable tolerability of the drug and the wide therapeutic window seen in preclinical studies, the Company plans to enroll additional higher dose cohorts using a twice daily (BID) dosing schedule to further enhance patient drug exposures.
-In addition, the Company is planning to file a protocol amendment to focus further monotherapy development in less heavily pretreated patients in whom the Company believes the androgen receptor pathway continues to be the primary driver of tumor growth.
+Patients are currently being dosed at 600 mg, 800 mg, and 1,000 mg OD, with each of these dose levels being cleared as safe and tolerable.
+Given the favorable tolerability of the drug and the wide therapeutic window seen in preclinical studies, the Company is enrolling additional dose cohorts using a twice daily (BID) dosing schedule, commencing with 400 mg dose level, to further enhance patient drug exposures.
+The protocol amendment filed with the FDA in September 2021 allows for monotherapy development in less heavily pretreated patients in whom the Company believes the androgen receptor pathway continues to be the primary driver of tumor growth.
 The Company's goal is to establish a recommended Phase 2 dose ("RP2D") for monotherapy during the first half of 2022 based on multiple inputs, including pharmacokinetic and biological observations, in addition to clinical experience, and commence the expansion Phase 1b study soon thereafter in earlier, less heavily pre-treated and more biologically characterized patients.
-It is expected that a clinical readout of the Phase 1a monotherapy trial will be presented in the first half of 2022."
+It is expected that a clinical readout of the Phase 1a monotherapy trial will be presented in the first half of calendar 2022.